helix-collective/camus2/docs/userguide/2-stepbystepexamples/3-remote-state-example.md

 ===

-We will be assuming that your simple deployment requires `docker-compose up` to be executed.
+We will be assuming that your simple deployment requires `docker compose up` to be executed.
 This means that you need to have docker-compose installed on your machine, and that it needs access to whichever docker repository your image is stored in.

 You will also need a location to store your release archives, your logs, and a location where the releases will be unpacked.